iVisa Photos Alternative: Same Compliance for $1 Instead of $8

 Is 1 Dollar Passport Photo as reliable as iVisa Photos?

 For US passports and common documents, yes.
-Both services use AI to process your photo, check compliance, and generate a print-ready file. iVisa adds human expert review, which is useful for edge cases but unnecessary for most straightforward passport photos.
+Both services use automated processing to handle your photo, check compliance, and generate a print-ready file. iVisa adds human expert review, which is useful for edge cases but unnecessary for most straightforward passport photos.

 Why is iVisa more expensive?

 iVisa charges $8.29 for digital photos and $16.99 for printed photos.
 The cost covers their human expert review, brand reputation, and broader service offering (they also sell visa processing services).
-For the photo itself, modern AI handles compliance checking just as well.
+For the photo itself, modern compliance checking handles the job just as well.

 What if my photo is rejected?